Get Your Best Mortgage Deal... FOR FREE!

 Other factors that affect your mortgage payment

 There are certainly other factors to consider when talking about the average UK mortgage payment.
-We list them below and delve into how they can make a difference to the monthly payments on your mortgage.
+We list them below and delve into how they can make a difference to the average monthly payment on your mortgage.

 The average mortgage term